Word list

 If you mean after, then use after instead of once.

-Use to refer to a customer's resources that they manage in their own facilities.
-Don't use peer.
-Hyphenate when used as any part of speech.
 It can be acceptable to use on-premises as a noun when it would be awkward to repeatedly write out a full phrase like an on-premises environment.
 However, it's preferable to use the more complete phrase whenever possible.

-Recommended: An on-premises database
+Recommended: An on-premises database.

-Recommended: The database runs on-premises
+Recommended: The database runs on-premises.

-OK: Moving data from on-premises to Google Cloud
+OK: Moving data from on-premises to Google Cloud.

 OS

-Okay to use as a shortening of "operating system."
+OK to use as a shortening of "operating system."

 outpost